 Stock Market Shenanigans

 In 1929, stock share prices were running higher than their historical average in relation to how much companies were actually earning (Price/Earnings, or P/E ratios).
 Corruption increased the market’s instability.
 Small groups of wealthy men “painted the tape,” driving up prices artificially by buying themselves, only to sell at high profits after other “suckers” bought into the rally.
 Such pool operators could make money virtually at will in pump and dumps, to use the modern phrase for manipulating small stocks.
 The idea was to drive the price of a stock up, then sell it before it went back down.
-The reverse is shorting stock and driving the price down, then buying before it goes back up.
+The reverse is shorting stock and driving the price down, then buying before it goes back up, as Henry Ford did in the previous chapter to buy out minority investors.
 If you’ve seen Wall Street (1987) or The Wolf of Wall Street (2013), that’s what the fictional Gordon Gekko and non-fictional Jordan Belfort were doing in the 1980s and 90’s.
 It’s what some brokers have always done, in tandem with journalists and stock analysts who influence public opinion about companies.

 By the late 1920s, the entire market had become a game of musical chairs that wasn’t controlled by any one pool.
 In fact, many of the operators ended up being the biggest victims (Durant died penniless).
 Speculators hoped other investors would pay more as prices rose regardless of company earnings, while others just lost their heads in what modern economists call a fit of “irrational exuberance” (aka greed).
 Here’s a lesson you might as well learn earlier in life than later: bubbles burst.
 They are as unlikely to not burst as you are likely to blow gum into an infinitely expanding bubble that never pops and covers your face in pink goo.